 Mom's Old Recipe Box (c.
 1940s)

 I can still recall the beckoning aroma of Mom's freshly baked brownies

 filling our old farm kitchen.
 I burned my tongue once because I couldn't

 wait long enough for them to cool before eating.
 Make these old fashioned

-favorites for your family tonight.
-Create a fond memory.
+favorites for your family tonight and create a fond memory.

 Cream 1/2 cup butter; add 1 cup sugar, mix in 2 eggs beaten slightly, add 1 teaspoon vanilla.
 Stir in 2/3 cup sifted flour, add 2 squares bitter chocolate, melted, and 1/2 cup nutmeats.

 Use an 8-inch pan lined with wax paper and bake 25 minutes in an oven preheated to 325°F.

 Be watchful NOT to over bake; to have them underdone is the delicious secret for making perfect brownies.